Porgramming-Hero-web-course/batch-4-assignment-1-abubakar1010/blog-1.md

 Union types are used when a value can be one of several types.
 It's highly useful in scenarios where we want to allow multiple possible types for a value.
 By using the `|` operator, you create a type that represents **either of two (or more) types**.

-### Syntax:
+## Syntax:
 `type score = number | number[];`

 In the following example, the variable score is allowed to be either a number or an array of number.
 The variable can hold one of the specified types, not multiple at the same time.
 A union type uses the** | ** operator to combine multiple types.
 The types in the union can be primitive types, objects, or even complex types.

-## Uses of uninon( | )
+## Example

-Handling multiple types: Union types are useful when a variable can hold values of different types.
-For example, a function that can return either a string or number depending on a condition or parameter.
+Function  that can return either a string or number depending on a condition or parameter.

-##Example: Function Returning Multiple Types

 ```
 {interface User{